zCoreGroup/zcoregroup.github.io/_posts/2023-03-15-zcore-website-update.md

 ---
 layout: post
-title: "zCore's Website Rebrand and Redesign: Helping You Stay Ahead of the Curve in Technology and Federal Contracting"
+title: "zCore's Website Rebrand and Redesign with a focus on Insights"
 tags: news
 categories: [announcements]
 author: bastos